anand-tummapudi/angular/README.md

 #### 8. Angular Pipes
 The angular pipes are used to transform the data.
 We can pass arguments to pipe and chain pipes.
 Angular also allows to create custom pipes.

+#### 9. What is Angular component?
+Angular componenets are the bulding blocks of an angular application.They are used to cerate resuable UI elements that can be easiy composed together to form more complex interfaces.
+A component consits of 3 parts.i.
+Template ii.
+Class iii.
+Styles.
+Some common examples of components are Headers, Footers, Sidebars, Alerts, Forms, Tables, Lists etc.
+- AppComponent is a root component and we can have N number of componenets inside it.

+#### 10. Angular modules?
+A module in angular is a way of building the angular building blocks like components, directives, services and pipes together.
+To make a class as a module class, we need to decorate it with NgModule decorator.
+Every angular application must have at least one module file.
+In main.ts file, we we bootstrap AppModule.
+In app.module.ts file, we add all the components and other elements we are going to use in that module.
+Each module is independent and the components added in that module would be accessible only in thaat module.

+#### 10. Angular Templates?
+A template is a piece of code that defines the user interface of your application.